paradicms/paradicms.github.io/docs/reference/app-configuration.md

   .
 ```

-All app configuration imageProperties are in the namespace `http://www.paradicms.org/ns/configuration#`.
-In the Turtle example above it is the default namespace (`:`), which allows imageProperties to be specified as `:property`: `:stylesheet`, `:title`, et al.
+All app configuration properties are in the namespace `http://www.paradicms.org/ns/configuration#`.
+In the Turtle example above it is the default namespace (`:`), which allows properties to be specified as `:property`: `:stylesheet`, `:title`, et al.

 In JSON-LD syntax you can use a simple `@context` to indicate that terms are in the configuration namespace:
 ```json